Dustyroom/flat-kit-doc/index.md

 * Unity Built-in Shadows,
 * Texture.

 **Note:** Each combination of the features above, used in your project results in generating a **shader variant** during the build process.
-To limit the build time and the resulting binary size be careful not to add unuseful feature combinations.
+To limit the build time and the resulting binary size be careful not to add un-useful feature combinations.
 On the other hand, this mechanism makes sure that only the used features are included in the build.
 More information on shader variants: https://docs.unity3d.com/Manual/SL-MultipleProgramVariants.html

 ![‘Stylized Surface’ shader in Single mode.
 Simple use case](FlatKit_Manual_Images/stylized-surface-1.png)
 > ‘Stylized Surface’ shader in Single mode.
 Simple use case.